Music Theory

 Why Syncopation Feels Good in Music

 So your track sounds boring?
 Don’t say your tracks don’t make sense.
 Try syncopation this time and listen again to how it sounds.
 Syncopation is a crucial element in writing rhythms to make your track groovy and interesting.
 Have you ever heard a rhythm that instantly made you move, even if you did not know why?
-Sometimes the beat does not land where you expect, and that is exactly… Read More »Why Syncopation Feels Good in Music
+Sometimes the beat does not land where you… Read More »Why Syncopation Feels Good in Music